gunins/functional/readme.md

 ```

-To giving more control, to going to next step, we can wait until both streams are finished.
+You can use `Promise.all` to wait until both streams are finished.

 ```javascript